ewallace/Ssd1_CRACanalysis_2020/README.md

 > Nucleic Acids Research, 2021 [doi: 10.1093/nar/gkab615](https://doi.org/10.1093/nar/gkab615)

 This repository concentrates on analysis of CRAC data measuring the RNA-binding of yeast [Ssd1/YDR293C](https://www.yeastgenome.org/locus/S000002701), 2020.
-The raw CRAC sequencing data is archived on Gene Expression Omnibus, accession [GSE159835](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE159835).
+The nearly-raw demultiplexed CRAC sequencing data is archived on Gene Expression Omnibus, accession [GSE159835](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE159835).

 This repository also contains some related analysis and supporting information that is not directly analysing the CRAC data, see the table of contents below.